nucypher/wcef-hackathon-2018/README.md

 # wcef-hackathon-2018
 Guidelines for hackathon at WCEF 2018.
 To qualify for a prize, your submission should be released under a permissive open source license (e.g. Apache, MIT, etc.).

+Please join our Slack [group](https://nucypher-kms-slack.herokuapp.com/) and head to the dedicated *wcef-hackathon* channel to get help from NC developers.

 # Background info about NuCypher

 NuCypher is a key management system which leverages proxy re-encryption to control access over encrypted data.